Gary Snyder: Japan and India

 During the period between 1956 and 1969, Snyder went back and forth between California and Japan, studying Zen, working on translations with Fuller Sasaki, and finally living for a while with a group of other people on the small, volcanic island of Suwanosejima.
-His previous study of written Chinese assisted his immersion in the Zen tradition, which has its roots in Tang Dynasty China, and enabled him to support himself while he was living in Japan.
+His previous study of written Chinese assisted his immersion in the Zen tradition, which has its roots in Tang dynasty China, and enabled him to support himself while he was living in Japan.
 Snyder received the Zen precepts and his dharma name of Chofu ("Listen to the Wind"), and lived occasionally as a de facto monk, but never registered to become a priest, planning eventually to return to the United States to "turn the wheel of the dharma".
 During this time, he published two collections of his poems from the early to mid 1950s, Myths & Texts (1960), and Six Sections from Mountains and Rivers Without End (1965).
 This last was the beginning of a project that he was to continue working on until the late 1990s.
 Much of Snyder's poetry expresses experiences, environments, and insights involved with the work he has done for a living: logger, fire-lookout, steam-freighter crew, translator, carpenter, and itinerant poet, among other things.
 During his years in Japan, Snyder was also initiated into Shugendo, a highly syncretic ascetic religious cult.

 In the early 1960s he traveled for six months through India with Kyger, Ginsberg, and Ginsberg's partner, the poet and actor Peter Orlovsky.
+Their sojourn took them to Sri Lanka, then to south India, and eventually travelling up into the north.
+They observed the folkways of the various peoples, went on hikes, stopped at landmarks, temples, burning ghats, monastic caves, and ashrams.
+As they went, they learned in part through conversations with many Indians and Europeans who could speak English.
+They visited numerous cities, including Madras, Calcutta, Mumbai, Banaras, Old Delhi and New Delhi, as well as Rishikesh and Hardwar, and Bodh Gaya (where Shakyamuni, the historical Buddha, attained enlightenment).
+Especially important to Snyder and Ginsberg, in Dharamashala the Dalai Lama met with them and they discussed Buddhist principles and practices.

-Snyder and Kyger separated soon after one trip to India, and divorced in 1965.
+Snyder and Kyger separated soon after their trip to India, and divorced in 1965.